Vernoxvernax/font-ass_tool/README.md

 ### **Notes:**

 This script parses the subtitle file, asks fontconfig for a matching font and muxes them into one file.
-+ The mkv output is not a playable file, it's only made for an easier remuxing progress. (mpv options like `external-file` are not supported)
++ The mkv output is not a playable file, it's only made for an easier remuxing progress.
+(MPV options like `external-file` are not supported)
-    * This affects all ffmpeg based applications.
-If your subtitle file doesn't start at time 0, this will lead to playback issues. (mpv will always skip to the beginning of the first track)
+    * This affects all FFmpeg based applications.
+If your subtitle file doesn't start at time 0, it won't play as expected.
+(MPV will always skip to the beginning of the first track)
-    * Hint: mux a video track into the container or play the subtitle file externally
+    * Hint: put a video track into the container, or play the subtitle file externally
-+ ffmpeg is run with `overwrite` disabled, but without any bindings.
-Because of constant linking problems I decided to just run ffmpeg commands so just make sure ffmpeg is in your PATH.
++ FFmpeg is run with `overwrite` disabled by default.

 ___

-### **~~Problems~~:**
+### **_Problems_:**

-I got angry, learned C++ and searched Github.
-After a while I found that Aegisub's font collector almost (liability) perfectly matches all font names you feed into it, so decided to translate parts of it's `font_file_lister_fontconfig.cpp` file to rust, which finally also gives me the option to add "warnings" when a font has not been found. (indicated by the font path = `Not found`).
-This code should be able to handle all correctly formated ASS subtitle files.
+I got angry, learned C++ and searched GitHub.
+After a while I found that Aegisub's font collector almost perfectly matches all font names you feed into it, so I decided to translate parts of it's `font_file_lister_fontconfig.cpp` file to rust.
+We thus also finally have "warnings" when a font couldn't be found. (indicated by the font path = `Not found`).

-Have fun.
+~~This code should be able to handle all correctly formatted ASS subtitle files.~~

+If there is anyone who knows how to get a correct match for fonts like `Bahnschrift`, then please create an issue, or reach out to me on Discord!

 ___